campuzanogf/VRPD-Robot-Stations-Time-Windows/README.md

-# The Drone Assisted Vehicle Routing Problem with Robot Stations and Time Windows Instances
+# The Drone-Assisted Vehicle Routing Problem with Robot Stations and Time Windows Instances

-A repository with instances for the VRPD-RS-TW
+A repository with instances for the VRPD-RS-TW.
+These instances are built for a real case study on the small and large rings of the city of Amsterdam, the Netherlands.
+To build the instances, we randomly generated three different instance types of 5, 10, 15, 50, 75, and 100 customers size for each type.
+For the small ring instance set the customers are distributed within the small ring.
+For the large instance set the customers are distributed within the districts Centrum, Noord, Oost, West, and Zuid.
+Here, the depot is placed in the south-west outskirts of Amsterdam since that area is well-connected to multiple highways entering the city center, as well as the districts in the suburbs.
+Trucks distances and travel times are based on city-car road distances and speed, respectively.
+Robot distances and travel times are based on pedestrian distances and speed, respectively.
+Done distances are based on the Harvesine formula to compute the great-circle distances by considering a mean earth radius value r = 6371 kilometers.
+Drone travel times are based on the drone speed.

-The VRPD with Robot Stations and Time Windows (or VRPD-RS-TW) is an extension of the Travelling Salesman Problem with Drone (TSP-D), where a fleet of trucks served each by a single drone should work in collaboration to serve customers with their corresponding parcels.
-In the VRPD-RS-TW trucks are allowed to visit robots stations that can dispatch autonomous robots to deliver parcels.
-In this regard, the VRPD-RS-TW is a transportation problem focused on the last-mile delivery operations, where autonomous vehicles, such as drones and robots are involved in the delivery process and together should minimize operational costs while meeting time windows constraints.
+The VRPD with Robot Stations and Time Windows (VRPD-RS-TW) is a generalization of Vehicle Routing Problem with Time Windows (VRP-TW), where a fleet of trucks assisted each by a single drone should work in collaboration to serve customers with their corresponding parcels.
+In the VRPD-RS-TW trucks are allowed to visit robot stations that can dispatch autonomous robots to deliver parcels.
+In this regard, the VRPD-RS-TW is a transportation problem focused on last-mile delivery operations, where autonomous vehicles, such as drones and robots are involved in the delivery process and together should minimize logistic costs while meeting time windows constraints.

-Comments within an instance's file start with /* and end with */ and have to be ignored by a parser.
+Comments within an instance's file start with /* and end with */ have to be ignored.

-Currently, this repository only contains a modified version of the single-center instances from: https://github.com/campuzanogf/Variable-Speeds-Asymmetric-Traveling-Salesman-Problem-Instances

-This repository contains the instances used for the paper "The Drone Assisted VRP with Robot Stations and Time Windows".
+This repository contains the instances used for the paper "The Drone-Assisted VRP with Robot Stations and Time Windows".
 Campuzano Giovanni, Mes Martijn, & Lalla-Ruiz Eduardo.
 DOI:

-You are kindly requested to cite these papers if these instances are relevant to your research.
+You are kindly requested to cite this paper if these instances are relevant to your research.